Andrii-Lytvyn/Budget-Tracker/src/description.md

 * Get category Title
 ---
 ### public boolean isAllowed()
-* Get flag Allowed need to know show this catregory to children or no
+* Get flag Allowed need to know show this category to children or no
 ---